nicksheffield/formable/README.md

 ### Todo

-- Add tests
 -   Explain API in readme